Be1Een3ka8/CFE_fdump_tty/README.md

 Depending on what Unix/BSD is used, make will either pick BSDmakefile or Makefile.
 Luckily Makefile realizes this and passes on parameters to whichever implementation is required.
 Depending on the BSD platform, this project uses clang++ or g++ with std=c++17.

 There is no 'make install' target as you can just run ./fdump <options> as this is a small utility.
 Formal install options and dist packaging might be added later as things progress.

+#### Compilation: (Windows version)

+You may compile on Windows just open the solution file (.sln) in Visual Studio 2019 Community Edition and build the project.
+The project should build straight away but only after you download the Windows 10 SDK which is an optional feature in the Visual Studio Installer so that you have all the C/C++ development header file dependencies.